mikehardy/google-analytics-java/README.md

 Other Implementations
 ==

-This is a fork or what I still consider the "upstream" version here: https://github.com/brsanthu/google-analytics-java
+This is a fork of what I still consider the "upstream" version here: https://github.com/brsanthu/google-analytics-java

 Santosh Kumar created what I believe is the best open-source Java google analytics client.
 My only reason for forking was a desire for a large number of changes rapidly and I didn't see PRs being accepted in the main repo - no other reason and an eventual merge would be fine.
-Please fork this repo and move forward if I don't respond to you :-)
+In the same manner: please fork this repo and move forward if I don't respond to you :-)

 There are few Java implementation of Google Analytics api, but found some issues (or protocol mismatch) with each of them.